jgrizou/website/src/blog/open_science/index.md

   - [figshare](http://figshare.com/) is a place to store you big data.
 Unlimited public space for free.

+  - [Academic Torrents](http://academictorrents.com/) is a distributed system for sharing enormous datasets.

   - [jupyter](https://jupyter.org/) is the follow up of [IPython](http://ipython.org/).
 It extend the now famous [interactive ipython notebooks](http://ipython.org/notebook.html) to many other languages.
 [Try it here](https://try.jupyter.org/).

   - [SageMathCloud](https://cloud.sagemath.com/) is a promising way to share tutorial examples of your work, ready to be forked and use by other.
 Its a kind of virtual machine featuring [SageMath](http://www.sagemath.org/), Python, LaTeX, and terminals in your browser.
 You can use jupyter notebooks too.